hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/110__Keshava_PRASAD_Halem.md

 A knowledge of the ghaTa arises from the ghaTAkAra-vRtti as usually understood.

-​Wrong sentence written because of lack of understanding. vRtti is GYAnam, it doesn't give rise to some other GYAnam.
+Wrong sentence written because of lack of understanding. vRtti is GYAnam, it doesn't give rise to some other GYAnam.
 To be precise, you may add vRttyupahitachaitanyam is GYAnam.
-​

 What will be that knowledge of the same ghaTa arising from an akhanDAkAra-vRtti associated with it?

 Wrong sentence as previous one.
 So, it should be 'how do you express ghaTa-viShayaka-akhaNDAkAra-vRtti'?
 The best answer is, it can't be expressed.
 But, if you need to understand anyhow then consider it as GYAna of ghaTa without mentioning ghaTatvam as it's dharma.
-​

 Will it be the same knowledge, or different?

-​akhaNDAkAravRtti or niShprakAraka-vRtti is different from saprakAraka or sakhaNDa one, otherwise why should we use different words for them.
+akhaNDAkAravRtti or niShprakAraka-vRtti is different from saprakAraka or sakhaNDa one, otherwise why should we use different words for them.
-​

 I guess that it will be different because of the fact that the ghaTAkAra-vRtti is different from the akhanDAkAra-vRtti associated with it.If different, how different will be those two from one another?

-​The difference will be in the way they reveal ghaTa.
+The difference will be in the way they reveal ghaTa.
 One will reveal only ghaTa and other will reveal it with it's quality/ties.
-​

 "ghaTAkAra-vRtti-janya-jnAna of the ghaTa" -and- "akhanDAkAra-vRtti-janya-jnAna of the ghaTa".

-​First learn to use words correctly.
+First learn to use words correctly.
 I'm saying this because just a few days ago I corrected someone here.
-I thought he will correct this after learning!!​
+I thought he will correct this after learning!!

 श्रीमल्ललितालालितः